Skip to content

 cd /path/to/rosflight_ws/src/roscopter/roscopter/params

-ros2 service call /load_mission_from_file rosflight_msgs/srv/ParamFile \
+ros2 service call /path_planner/load_mission_from_file rosflight_msgs/srv/ParamFile \

 "{filename: $(pwd)/multirotor_mission.yaml}"